José María Álvarez del Manzano

 José María Álvarez del Manzano y López del Hierro (born 17 October 1937) is a Spanish politician for the People's Party.
 Although born in Seville he has lived in Madrid since he was 3 years old.
-He studied at the Colegio Nuestra Señora del Recuerdo.
+He studied at the Jesuit Colegio Nuestra Señora del Recuerdo.
 He became the Mayor of Madrid in 1991, a position that he held until 2003.
 He chaired the board of IFEMA (Institute for Exhibitions and Fairs Madrid) for 24 years, until 2015.
-He is married to María Eulalia Miró Ramírez and has four children: José, María, Marta, and Mónica.
+He is married to María Eulalia Miró Ramírez and has four children.